0xGingi/Server/README.md

 ## Workflow

-Content developers should run `npm start`.
+Content developers should run `bun start`.
 The server will watch for changes to scripts and configs, then automatically repack everything.

-Engine developers should run `npm run dev`.
-This does what `npm start` does above, but also completely restarts the server when engine code has changed.
+Engine developers should run `bun run dev`.
+This does what `bun start` does above, but also completely restarts the server when engine code has changed.

 ## Common Issues